Leo Nocentelli: Career

 Throughout the 1960s and 1970s, Nocentelli wrote, co-wrote and did session work – mostly in Cosimo, Sansu, and Sea-Saint studios.
 As songwriter and producer, he learned from and was influenced by Allen Toussaint.
 He backed a variety of artists such as Dr. John, Robert Palmer, Albert King, Etta James, Joe Cocker, Earl King, Chris Kenner, and Betty Harris.

-In 1971, Nocentelli recorded a solo debut album called Another Side.
+In 1971, Nocentelli recorded a solo debut album titled Another Side.
 He wrote the album during a brief span when the Meters were split up.
-Nocentelli sidelined the project because the Meters scored a record deal with Warner in 1972 and it was not released until 2021.
+Nocentelli sidelined the project because the Meters signed a record deal with Warner Records in 1972.
+The album was released years later in 2021.

 In the early 1980s Nocentelli toured with Jimmy Buffett.
 He moved to Los Angeles in 1982.
 He continued to do session work and performed regularly with former bandmate George Porter as GEO/LEO.
 He also remained close with Modeliste, who had moved to the San Francisco Bay Area.
 They performed in various quartet formations and released a live album titled Nocentelli: Live in San Francisco.
 At one of their shows in 1989, Nocentelli and Porter invited Modeliste and Neville on stage.
 The impromptu performance was the first reunion of the original Meters.
 The same year Nocentelli, Neville, and Porter formed The Funky Meters with Russell Batiste on drums.
 Nocentelli performed with the reincarnated lineup until 1993.

 He briefly moved back to New Orleans in the early 1990s and returned to Los Angeles in 1992.
-He continued to perform with two Meters-inspired lineups: The Meter Men and The Meters Experience.
+He continued to perform with two Meters-inspired lineups: The Meter Men and the Meters Experience.
 The Meter Men are Nocentelli, Porter, and Modeliste with Page McConnell on keyboards; variations included keyboardists Rich Vogel, John Gros, and drummer Russell Batiste.
 The Meters Experience is Nocentelli in various quartets with Bernie Worrell, Bill Dickens, Oteil Burbridge, Al Di Meola, Jason Crosby, George Laks, Albert Margolis, Jamal Batiste, Ricky Cortez, Felix Pollard, and others.

 Early on, Nocentelli used a Gibson ES-175 hollow body guitar.
 He switched to a semi-hollow Fender Starcaster in mid-1970s.
 Around 2001 he switched to the semi-hollow Gibson ES-335.
 Nocentelli has performed in several reunions with the original Meters lineup.
 He moved to New Orleans in 2015 and continues to perform.
-He received a Grammy Lifetime Achievement Award in 2018 as a member of The Meters.
+He received a Grammy Lifetime Achievement Award in 2018 as a member of the Meters.